-Following the logic of political governance pillars described by Jin et al. 2022, (2), this paper attempts to answer these questions by examining China’s state capitalism first through state ownership.
+Following the logic of 'political governance pillars'(Jin et al. 2022, (2), I shall approach these questions from the overall vantage point of China’s state capitalism.
+I will do so by addressing three separate, but interlinked, issues: First, the Chinese proliferation of state ownership; secondly, China's nomenklatura system; and finally the country's one-tier corporate governance structure.

-State-owned enterprises (SOEs) have traditionally been the “backbone” (Song 2018, 345) of the Chinese economy and act as the conduits for delivering key party-political objectives, such as the development of strategic industries and provision of social welfare (Jin et al. 2022, 2).
+State-owned enterprises (SOEs) have traditionally been the “backbone” (Song 2018, 345) of the Chinese economy and act as conduits for the delivery of key party-political objectives, such as the development of strategic industries and provision of social welfare (Jin et al. 2022, 2).
 SOEs encapsulate the link between the state and the economy, and as such by examining the state sector, reforms thereto, and the blurring lines between state and party, we can gain insight into how the CCP maintains political control over the firms and economy whilst still allowing market liberalisation and growth (Leutert 2018, 28).

-Here the varying role of SASAC (the State-Owned Assets Supervision and Administration Commission of the State Council) as stakeholder and centrepiece of state capitalism (Lin and Milhaupt 2013, 745-6) will be examined alongside China’s ‘National Champions’ (Brødsgaard 2012; Lin and Milhaupt 2013; Nolan 2001).
+State-owned enterprises (SOEs) have traditionally been the “backbone” (Song 2018, 345) of the Chinese economy and act as conduits for the delivery of key party-political objectives, such as the development of strategic industries and provision of social welfare (Jin et al. 2022, 2).
+Put differently, SOEs encapsulate the link between the state and the economy.
+By examining the state sector, reforms thereto, and the blurring lines between state and party, we can gain insight into how the CCP maintains political control over the firms and economy whilst still allowing market liberalisation and growth (Leutert 2018, 28)Here the varying role of SASAC (the State-Owned Assets Supervision and Administration Commission of the State Council) as stakeholder and centrepiece of state capitalism (Lin and Milhaupt 2013, 745-6) will be examined alongside China’s ‘National Champions’ (Brødsgaard 2012; Lin and Milhaupt 2013; Nolan 2001).

-Secondly, this paper will investigate how party control is exercised through China’s “nomenklatura system” (Brødsgaard 2012, 633), a list of current and potential officials appointed by the Central Committee of the CCP (CCCCP).
+Through the “nomenklatura system” (Brødsgaard 2012, 633), the Central Committee of the CCP (CCCCP) wields considerable influence over current and potential staff appointments, at all levels, within the civil service, the party political office, state and business administration and management, and SOE executive leadership.
 Under this nomenklatura system, party presence is manifest indirectly through cadres.
-With civil servants at the core, these cadres refer to bureaucratically and occupationally positioned persons who constitute both the party and the state’s administrations (Brødsgaard and Beck 2021, 53-4).
-Herein, the perpetuation of CCP control and influence is explored by looking at the management and rotation of these cadres and the SOE executive leaders who are part of the nomenklatura system between party, state, and business positions (Brødsgaard 2012; Brødsgaard and Beck 2021; Leutert 2018; Lin and Milhaupt 2013).
+With civil servants at the core, these cadres refer to bureaucratically and occupationally positioned persons who constitute both the party's and the state’s administrations (Brødsgaard and Beck 2021, 53-4).
+Herein, The nomenklatura's personel rotation and management between party, state, and business positions, within cadres and SOE executive leadership, help sustain, protect, and perpetuate CCP's control and influence (Brødsgaard 2012; Brødsgaard and Beck 2021; Leutert 2018; Lin and Milhaupt 2013).

-Finally, the party’s active role in decision-making directly at the firm level is studied through China’s one-tier corporate governance system (Thomsen and Conyon 2019b, 118-9).
-This section of the paper examines how China’s iteration of corporate governance allows party members on the board or in management to exact the CCP’s “collective will through their voting on corporate decisions” (Jin et al. 2022, 18).
-Here the history of, and legally bounded role of the party, and the party-regulation-based practical expression of the party’s role in Chinese corporate governance (Beck and Brødsgaard 2022) is evaluated in relation to how the party serves both political and leadership core functions in the state-owned firms (Leutert 2018, 31).
+Finally, the Communist Party’s active role in decision-making directly at the firm level is visible through China’s one-tier corporate governance system (Thomsen and Conyon 2019b, 118-9).
+China’s iteration of corporate governance allows party members on the board or in management to exact the CCP’s “collective will through their voting on corporate decisions” (Jin et al. 2022, 18).
+Thus, the party serves both political and leadership core functions of the state-owned firms (Leutert 2018, 31).Here the history and statutory role of the party, as well as its party-regulation-based practice find expression in the party’s role in Chinese corporate governance (Beck and Brødsgaard 2022).

 Concluding, this paper finds that alongside state ownership and nomenklatura management, corporate governance plays a key role in the creation of the state capitalist system in China where the CCP continues to exert control in a changing political and economic landscape (see Jin et al. 2022, 7).

 State Ownership